ethn1ee/portfolio-v1/src/data/posts/react-libraries/markdown-to-jsx.md

 title: "Markdown to JSX"
 subtitle: "Converting a markdown file into a customizable react component"
 thumbnail: "/blog-thumbnails/markdown-to-jsx.png"
-tags: ["React", "Next.js"]
+tags: ["React", "Next.js", "Mardown"]
 ---

-This blog utilizes Next.js static site generation without a database.
-All blog post data is stored within the project repository as markdown files.
-However, converting markdown into plain HTML poses a challenge when it comes to adding custom React components to the converted HTML.
-For example, adding an animated copy button for code snippets inside a `<pre>` element.

-To address this issue, the library `markdown-to-jsx` comes to the rescue. `markdown-to-jsx` is a powerful library that simplifies the process of converting markdown files into JSX format.
-It allows for easy customization by adding custom components to the markdown content.

 # 1. Set up markdown-to-jsx

+Converting markdown into HTML can be challenging when adding custom React components.
+However, the `markdown-to-jsx` library simplifies this process by converting markdown files into JSX format and allowing easy customization with custom components.

 Install [markdown-to-jsx](https://www.npmjs.com/package/markdown-to-jsx) from npm.